• Home of AKOUL 47-74

 Support Union!
 Shop for AK accessories from our Union Store!

-71 thoughts on “BAD and GOOD – RAS47 Review – American made AK under the pressure!”
+71 responses to “BAD and GOOD – RAS47 Review – American made AK under the pressure!”

 Hi, nice reviews.